 Blocks – The 11 organ systems-based blocks (Years 1 and 2), along with four longitudinal courses, comprise the pre-clerkship curriculum.
 Each block is directed by a pair of accomplished educators: one scientist and one physician.
 This intentional pairing ensures that students receive current and critical instruction in the basic sciences, as well as relevant clinical application of the material in each block.

-• Year 1 Blocks: Introduction to Medicine; Molecular Basis of Life and Disease; Clinical Anatomy; Musculoskeletal and Nervous System I; Nervous System II; Cardiovascular-Hematology; Pulmonary, Renal, Acid-Base; and Personalized Active Learning.
+- Year 1 Blocks: Introduction to Medicine; Molecular Basis of Life and Disease; Clinical Anatomy; Musculoskeletal and Nervous System I; Nervous System II; Cardiovascular and Hematologic Systems; Pulmonary, Renal, Acid-Base; and Personalized Active Learning.

-• Year 2 Blocks: Gastrointestinal, Metabolism, Diabetes and Nutrition; Reproduction, Endocrine and Behavior through the Lifespan and Transition to Clerkships.
+- Year 2 Blocks: Gastrointestinal, Metabolism, Diabetes and Nutritional Science; Reproduction, Endocrine and Behavior through the Lifespan and Transitions to Clerkship.

 Community Clinical Experience – The Community Clinical Experience course traverses the first two years of the college curriculum and is characterized by an ambulatory care preceptor hosting a student in his or her office one afternoon, approximately every other week.